JasonYuan869/AutoWaifuClaimer/README.md

 Also setup Firefox with Geckodriver.

 ## Usage
 Clone this repository.
-All manual config files are in the `/data` directory.
 Fill `constants.py` with the respective data.
 For information on copying Discord IDs, see [this article](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
 For information on making a bot, see [this article](https://www.writebots.com/discord-bot-token/).
 Number of rolls and reset times can be found by entering `$settings` to Mudae bot.

 Key|Description|Value